-PHN 606 Foundations of Public Health Nursing 3.00 PHN 619 Application and Interpretation of Public Health Data 3.00 PHN 610 Public Health Nursing Capstone 3.00
+PHN 606 Foundations of Public Health Nursing 3 credit hours PHN 619 Application and Interpretation of Public Health Data 3 credit hours

-Concentration in Leadership & Administration in Healthcare Systems (9 credits)
+Concentration in Leadership & Administration in Healthcare Systems

 The Leadership & Administration in Healthcare Systems concentration is designed to provide students with the knowledge and competences to lead, shape policies, influence patient outcomes, and deliver the best care possible.
 Upon completion, the graduate will possess a well-rounded nurse executive set of skills to have an impact in any healthcare setting from the waiting room to the boardroom.